jamesloper/blog/_posts/2016-05-27-replace-jquery.md

 ---
 layout: post
-title:  "Replace jQuery"
+title:  "Serve jQuery from CDN"
 categories: meteor
 ---

-All projects have a quite gigantic payload of backward compatible jQuery.
+All projects have a gigantic payload of backward compatible jQuery.
+Every site should be serving this from a CDN, rather than embedding it.
-To switch to jQuery 3.0 reference the CDN version in your head tag:
+To switch to jQuery 3.1.1, first place the CDN reference in your head tag.
+Most visitors should have this file in their local cache, makiing loading it instant.

 ``` javascript
 <script src="ajax.googleapis.com/ajax/libs/jquery/3.1.1/jquery.min.js"></script>